 The process, while simpler than the court system, does require some deeper explanation.
 The ABC DRS has provided an online guide to using adjudication in Queensland.

-Additionally, the ABC DRS also offer specific training for understanding and using the BCIP Act.
+Additionally, the ABC DRS also offer specific training for understanding and using the BIF Act.